 How could you check the purity of a sample of aspirin for quality control purposes?
 How would you set about designing a new lab?
 Is it better to use technology or traditional lab methods for quantitative analysis?
 How are microorganisms used to make products for everyday life?
 How would you test a new product to ensure it meets legislative requirements for human consumption?

 Studying the CTEC Applied Science course could help you answer these and many more questions.
 The emphasis in the first year is on Applied Chemistry, with Biology and Physics included in parts.
 You’ll develop your practical skills through lots of lab work, which will enhance your theoretical knowledge.
+This course is equivalent to one A Level.

 Cambridge Technical qualifications are designed with the workplace in mind and provide a high-quality alternative to A Level sciences.
 These qualifications have been designed in collaboration with experts spanning the breadth of the sector.
 They focus on the requirements that today’s universities, professional vocational colleges and employers demand.